 - Unsupervised learning

 Andrew includes several case studies to help you see how to apply your new skills in the real world, but one thing.

-While the course is free, you have to pay for the final certificate.
+While the AI course is free, you have to pay for the final certificate.

 Author: Rafael Irizarry

 As you may know, machine learning is used in Data Science, and it’s one of the 5 Most In-Demand Skills for a Data Scientist.

 That’s why it helps to know the fundamentals of ML and the different learning algorithms before you do any data science work.
 The following Data Science course run by Rafael Irizarry, Professor of Biostatistics at Harvard University, is all about that.

 In this interesting course, you’ll learn:

 - How to perform cross-validation to avoid overtraining

 - What is regularization, and why is it useful?